 This is, of course, ridiculous.
 The ideal password has to be both memorable and hard to guess.
 Ideally, a password should be hard to crack, which means that it even takes a computer a really long time to guess it.

-Note that some of this material may be reproduced under a Creative Commons license, while the copyright for some material is held by Addison-Wesley, the publisher of Authentication.
+Some of this material may be reproduced under a Creative Commons license.
+The copyright for some material is held by Addison-Wesley, the publisher of Authentication.